KaviHShah/Intro-to-Python/materials/10-Installing-Python-packages.md

 | **Removing an Environment**   | `conda env remove --name myenv` – Deletes an environment                                              |

 **Note that conda and other environment and package managers DO NOT isolate files on the filesystem.**
-You can access and work with files irrespective of the conda environment it was created or worked with in.
+You can access and work with files irrespective of the `conda` environment it was created in.

 ## Combining `pip` and `conda`